Keefe, Bruyette & Woods Upgrades Aviva (OTCMKTS:AVVIY) to “Moderate Buy”

-Keefe, Bruyette & Woods upgraded shares of Aviva (OTCMKTS:AVVIY – Free Report) from a hold rating to a moderate buy rating in a research note issued to investors on Wednesday,Zacks.com reports.
+Keefe, Bruyette & Woods upgraded shares of Aviva (OTCMKTS:AVVIY – Free Report) from a hold rating to a moderate buy rating in a research report sent to investors on Wednesday morning,Zacks.com reports.

-Several other research analysts have also weighed in on the stock.
-The Goldman Sachs Group raised shares of Aviva to a “strong-buy” rating in a research note on Wednesday, September 18th.
-Royal Bank of Canada raised shares of Aviva to a “moderate buy” rating in a research report on Thursday, October 3rd.
-Finally, Hsbc Global Res raised Aviva from a “hold” rating to a “strong-buy” rating in a research report on Friday, November 15th.
+AVVIY has been the topic of a number of other reports.
+Hsbc Global Res upgraded shares of Aviva from a “hold” rating to a “strong-buy” rating in a research note on Friday, November 15th.
+The Goldman Sachs Group upgraded Aviva to a “strong-buy” rating in a report on Wednesday, September 18th.
+Finally, Royal Bank of Canada upgraded Aviva to a “moderate buy” rating in a report on Thursday, October 3rd.

 Aviva Trading Down 0.5 %